-There are two models that make explicit the relationship between reading times and retrieval accuracy, and even though they are sometimes not differentiated, they implement the content-addressable cue-based retrieval mechanism in a different way: Lewis and Vasishth's (2005) model, which we will refer to as the activation-based model, and McElree's (2000) model, which we will refer to as the direct access model.
-While the models are similar, as we explain in detail later, they have different implications for retrieval processes in sentence comprehension.
+There are two models that make explicit the relationship between reading times and retrieval accuracy, and even though they are sometimes not differentiated, they constitute two different implementations of the content-addressable cue-based retrieval mechanism.
+These model are the Lewis and Vasishth's (2005) activation-based model, and McElree's (2000) direct-access model.
+These models have different implications for retrieval processes in sentence comprehension.
 The activation-based model assumes a process that resembles a race model (Audley & Pike, 1965; Vickers, 1970), where evidence for each retrieval candidate is accumulated with different rates.
 This race determines both the latencies and the retrieval accuracy.
-By contrast, the direct access model assumes that retrieval candidates have different levels of availability, which is the probability that a memory representation is retained.
+By contrast, the direct-access model assumes that retrieval candidates have different levels of availability, which is the probability that a memory representation is retained.
 Availability determines only the accuracy of the retrieval and not the latency.
 In this model, a difference in latency between two conditions is a by-product of a mixture of directly accessed items, and retrievals that were initially incorrect, but they are reanalyzed leading to a correct retrieval.

-The goal of this paper is to unpack the quantitative predictions of the activation-based and direct access models by implementing them in a Bayesian hierarchical framework.
+The goal of this paper is to unpack the quantitative predictions of the activation-based and direct-access models by implementing them in a Bayesian hierarchical framework.
 This will allow us to compare their relative fit to a representative dataset and to assess their validity as models of retrieval that can account for similarity-based interference.
-We used the data from Nicenboim et al. (submitted), which investigated similarity-based interference from the number feature using two relatively high-powered self-paced reading experiments.
+We used a subset of the data from Nicenboim et al. (Submitted), which investigated similarity-based interference from the number feature using two relatively large-sample self-paced reading experiments.
 The data in this study include two dependent measures: (i) reading times for the critical region where retrieval from memory is assumed to occur, and (ii) accuracies in a comprehension task that targets specific dependency relations through a multiple choice task.
-This dataset is especially suitable for our modeling purposes because, apart from Van Dyke (2007, who also evaluated some of the dependencies), this is the only dataset that we are aware of that uses comprehension questions to directly assess the resolution of the dependencies.
-As we explain in detail later, these two dependent measures (reading times and accuracy) are necessary for evaluating the models.
+This dataset is especially suitable for our modeling purposes because, apart from Van Dyke (2007),who also evaluated some of the dependencies, this is the only dataset that we are aware of that uses comprehension questions to directly assess the resolution of the dependencies.
+As explained in detail later, these two dependent measures (reading times and accuracy) are necessary for evaluating the models.
+We begin by describing the Nicenboim et al. study.